-Article 240 allows you to inspect, photograph, copy, or test certain types of property80 that are material81 to your case.
+Article 240 allows you to inspect, photograph, copy, or test certain types of property that are material to your case.

-Any written, recorded, or oral statement you made to the police (or to a person acting under police direction) that was not made during "the criminal transaction" is discoverable material.82 You can request this material, as well as similar statements made by a co-defendant who will be tried jointly with you.83 This generally applies if you or a co-defendant made a statement following arrest-for example, in a statement made at the police station.
-Notice that this does not cover statements made during "the criminal transaction."84 For example, the prosecution usually does not have to give you a copy of conversations between you and an undercover officer if the conversation occurred during a drug transaction.
-An exception exists where the statement is recorded electronically; if a statement made during the criminal transaction is recorded on tape, you are entitled to it through discovery.85 This can be very helpful in setting up certain defenses, such as entrapment.
-In an entrapment defense, you need to show that the police got you to commit a crime you would not have committed if they had left you alone.86
+Any written, recorded, or oral statement you made to the police (or to a person acting under police direction) that was not made during "the criminal transaction" is discoverable material.
+You can request this material, as well as similar statements made by a co-defendant who will be tried jointly with you.
+This generally applies if you or a co-defendant made a statement following arrest, such as a statement made at the police station.
+Notice that this does not cover statements made during "the criminal transaction."
+For example, the prosecution usually does not have to give you a copy of conversations between you and an undercover officer if the conversation occurred during a drug transaction.
+An exception exists where the statement is recorded electronically.
+If a statement made during the criminal transaction is recorded on tape, you are entitled to it through discovery.
+This can be very helpful in setting up certain defenses, such as entrapment.
+In an entrapment defense, you need to show that the police got you to commit a crime you would not have committed if they had left you alone.

 Any statement made to the police or to a person acting under police direction before the criminal transaction took place is also discoverable.
 Such evidence might be used to establish a motive or intent to commit the crime.
-For instance, if you made a statement before a homicide indicating that you hated the victim, it could be used to prove motive to kill them.
-Therefore, is important that you discover if any material of this sort exists.
+For instance, if you made a statement before a homicide indicating that you hated